diegojromerolopez/gelidum/README.md

 - file handler attributes are not supported.
 An exception is raised when trying to freeze an object with them
 - frozen objects cannot be serialized with [marshal](https://docs.python.org/3/library/marshal.html).
+- frozen objects cannot be (deep)-copied.
+This limitation is inteded to make structural sharing easier.

 ## Advice & comments on use
 ### On_update parameter of freeze function